Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 • Family-friendly routes and hands-on activities

-🧒 Kids often love the section on Roman games and the mystery of the ancient tombs.
+🧒 Children often love the Roman games section and the mysterious atmosphere of the ancient tombs.
+It is educational, entertaining, and can be explored at a leisurely pace.

 🕒 Estimated time: 1h to 1h30